 Tea Cup, Dara, Maribelle, Annette, Sweet Pea, Dolly, Luna, Georgia, and Little Girl have everything they need to follow in the path of several of our other cows who delivered a calf every year and lived to the very ripe old age of 15 or older.

-Standing here, surrounded by beauty in our calf maternity ward that I call Narnia, I wonder if being born in such a place as this will change the milk this little calf will produce two years from now.
-Can beauty create a dimension in the body and soul of this future cow that is life-giving to our customers?
+Standing here, surrounded by beauty in our calf maternity ward that I call Narnia, I wonder if being born in such a place as this will affect the milk this little calf will produce two years from now.
+Can beauty create a dimension in this future cow that is life-giving to our customers?
 We’re betting on it!